ayushkumar605575/Zip-Passwaord-Cracker/README.md

 # Zip-Password-Cracker

 This is a Zip Password Cracker Script made with Python3...
-It uses the concepts of Multi-Processing abd Multi-Threading to quickly find out the password of the zip file in seconds.
+It uses the concepts of Multi-Processing and Multi-Threading to quickly find out the password of the zip file in seconds.

 # Password_Cracker.py
 It uses the concepts of Multi-Threading to perform brute force attack concurrently and find the Password with keywords provided.